Note: This post was updated in February 2023.

 1. Structure Your Google Ads Account for More Granular Control

 Starting from scratch?
-The best way to set up eCommerce Shopping ads (Adwords) campaigns is to mimic your own navigation menu.
+The best way to set up eCommerce Shopping ads campaigns is to mimic your own navigation menu.

 If you have a top-level page that contains a category of products (shoes) and then sub-categories that contain brands (Adidas, Nike), then it probably makes sense to have a shoe category and individual brand-specific ad groups within your Google Ads account.
 This method will save you time and will make budget control easy, too.